Close Search

 Go on More Hunts with Better Information, Join Huntin' Fool Today!

 Rocky Mountain bighorn sheep hunting in Idaho is arguably some of the toughest sheep hunting in the West today.
-The terrain in which they live is some of the most steep, timbered, remote wilderness country found anywhere in the United States.
-While the average ram coming from Idaho is typically in the low to mid-160s, there are a handful of 170" class rams and a few 180"+ taken each year.
-The past couple years have been exciting in that exceptionally large rams have come out of the most remote, authentic Rocky sheep units in the central part of the state.
-If you are just looking for a good, mature rocky ram, there are plenty of units to choose from.
-If you are looking for a 190"+ class ram, the only unit in Idaho that could potentially offer a ram of that caliber is going to be Hells Canyon, unit 11.
-This unit provides the habitat and genetics for producing trophy class rams and has finally increased to two tags this year.
+The terrain in which they live is some of the most steep, rugged, remote wilderness country found anywhere.
+While the average ram coming from Idaho is typically in the low to mid-160s, there are a handful of 170" class rams and a few 180"+ harvested each year.
+If you are just looking for a good, mature ram, there are plenty of units to choose from.
+If you are looking for a 190" class ram, the only unit in Idaho that could potentially offer a ram of that caliber is going to be in Hells Canyon, unit 11.
+There is some potentially devastating news regarding the unit 11 Hells Canyon sheep herd.
+A pneumonia outbreak was detected in northern Hells Canyon in early December and is ongoing.
+As of early March, there have been at least 12 dead sheep that have tested positive for the disease.
+So far, nine rams, two ewes, and a lamb have been confirmed to have died from the outbreak on the Idaho side of the river.
+The severity of these die-offs can vary, with population declines ranging from 5% to 100%.
+On average, about 50% of the population survives the initial die-off.
+This is one of several pneumonia outbreaks in bighorn sheep that have occurred over the past century in the Hells Canyon area.
+At the time of print, IDFG is still planning to hold its 2024 hunt as planned but could change course depending on the extent of mortality before the season.

 Our Memberships Include The Most Accurate Draw Odds Available, Join Now!